Sajjad Shahbazzadeh

-Sajjad Shahbazzadeh (سجاد شهباززاده, born 23 January 1990) is an Iranian professional footballer who plays as a striker for Persian Gulf Pro League club Esteghlal.
+Sajjad Shahbazzadeh (سجاد شهباززاده, born 23 January 1990) is an Iranian professional footballer who plays as a striker for Persian Gulf Pro League club Esteghlal Khuzestan.

 Club career

 Youth clubs

 As a native of Ardabil, Shahbazzadeh started playing football as a child in Inter Campus of Ardabil, before moving to Zob Ahan Ardabil at the age of 14.

 Saipa

 Shahbazzadeh had played his entire career at Saipa from 2010 until 2014.
 In his last season with Saipa he scored 9 goals in all competition which lead him to move to the league giant Esteghlal.

 Esteghlal

 2014–15 Season

 He signed for Esteghlal in summer 2014.
 He made his debut for Esteghlal in 2–1 win over Rah Ahan.
 His first goal for the club was the winning goal against Esteghlal Khuzestan.
 He played his first Tehran derby on 23 November in a 2–1 defeat which he scored Esteghlal's only goal of the match.
 On 4 February he played against his former team Saipa and scored the single goal of the match.
 He finished his first season with Esteghlal with 12 goals in the league which made him the runner-up in the season's Golden Boot, behind Éder Luciano.